Infineon/mtb-example-psoc6-dual-cpu-ipc-pipes/README.md

 3. Follow the instructions displayed in the terminal to create or import the application as an IDE project.

-For more details, see the "Exporting to IDEs" section of the ModusToolbox User Guide: *{ModusToolbox install directory}/ide_{version}/docs/mtb_user_guide.pdf*.
+For more details, see the "Exporting to IDEs" section of the [ModusToolbox User Guide](https://www.cypress.com/ModusToolboxUserGuide) (locally available at *{ModusToolbox install directory}/ide_{version}/docs/mtb_user_guide.pdf*.

 ## Operation

-1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.
+1. Connect the board to your PC using the provided USB cable through the USB connector.

 2. Open a terminal program and select the KitProg3 COM port.
 Set the serial port parameters to 8N1 and 115200 baud.